roharal/CZ2006-Project/exploresg/README.md

 # exploresg

-An app that explores Singapore with your friends
+An app that allows you to explore Singapore with your friends

 ## Getting Started